When it comes to being successful the person on the outside typically just sees the finished result.

 Fast forward to college.
 Jordan became the first freshman to ever start for the late and very distinguished Coach Dean Smith.
 Jordan also hit a game winning shot to win the 1982 NCAA Championship as a freshman.

 Here we are again at another career altering juncture.
-Would Jordan continue to only individually dazzle or would he take the route where he would have to work hard and change his game a bit for betterment of the team?
-Many players stay stuck in the first scenario until it is too late.
+Would Jordan continue to only individually dazzle or would he take the route where he would have to work hard and change his game a bit for the betterment of the team?
+Many players stay stuck in the first scenario until it is too late and they are past their prime.

 But now he had a massive hurdle that his team could not clear: The Detroit Pistons aka “The Bad Boys.”